Boris Yeltsin Volleyball Cup: 2015

 The tournament was contested by five teams in a round robin.
 Israel and Czech Republic National Teams became the new contestants in the Yeltsin Cup.
 Russia National Team became the victor of the tournament with no play lost.
 Russian team opposite Nataliya Obmochaeva was awarded MVP, Moran Zur (Israel) — the best playmaker, Yekaterina Zhdanova — the best blocker, Anna Malova (Russia) — the best libero, Gung Xianiu (China) — the best server, Pavla Winkourowa (Czech Republic) — the best setter, Ksenia Alexandrovna Ilchenko — the best young player of Russia national Team, Aleksandra Pasynkova got "Miss Tournament" award.

 2016

 In 2016 the tournament was delayed to September and dedicated to the 50th anniversary of the Uralochka-NTMK volleyball club.
 Due to the demands of the sports schedule in the Olympic season, an alternative team roster applied to participate in the Yeltsin Cup.
 Uralochka, with two Kazan Dynamo volleyball players (Irina Zaryazhko and Daria Stolyarova) and led by Nikolay Karpol and Rishat Giliazutdinov, represented the Russia national team.
-Switzerland, represented by the Volero team (Zurich) under Zoran Terzić's leadership, won the tournament.
+Switzerland, represented by the Volero team (Zürich) under Zoran Terzić's leadership, won the tournament.
 Volero playmaker Dobriana Rabajiyeva was recognized as the MVP of the 14th Yeltsin Cup.